-For a luscious poultry treat, smoked cornish game hens can't be beat.
-These little birds are richly flavored, juicy and smoke like a charm.
+For a luscious poultry treat, smoked Cornish game hens can't be beat.
+These little birds are richly flavored, juicy and cook like a charm.
 In my opinion, a smoked game hen beats smoked chicken every time.

-This recipe is for four Cornish game hens, and will feed 6 to 8 people.
+This recipe is for four game hens, and will feed 4 to 8 people, depending on the quantity of side dish accompaniments.
 These go along nicely with a variety of grilled vegetables and a cold pasta salad.

 Three pints water

 1 tablespoon dill weed, dry